 If you are a SNAP recipient and want more information on HIP, a list of retailers where you can earn the extra benefit or if you have any questions please call Project Bread’s FoodSource Hotline: 1-800-645-8333.
 To find a HIP retailer nearest you can visit the MassGrown website.
 You can also email us at: DTA.HIP@state.ma.us.

-If you have any questions about HIP please call the DTA HIP call-line: 1-888-987-4487, Monday to Friday between 9:00 A.M. and 5:00 P.M.
-You can also email us at: DTA.HIP@state.ma.us.
+If you are interested in becoming a SNAP retailer (or are currently), and have questions about HIP, please contact the HIP Retailer Call-Line: 1-888-987-4487, Monday to Friday between 9:00 A.M. and 5:00 P.M. or email us at: DTA.HIP@state.ma.us.